-All staff and volunteers should ensure that they read the safeguarding policy and procedures, and understand the standards required of them and their responsibilities to ensure the safety and wellbeing of children, young people and adult at risks, and to take appropriate steps (including those set out in this policy and procedure) to ensure that suspicions and allegations of abuse are taken seriously and reported immediately and appropriately.
+All colleagues and volunteers should ensure that they read this safeguarding policy and procedures document, and understand the standards required of them and their responsibilities to ensure the safety and wellbeing of children and adults at risk; and take appropriate steps (including those set out in this document) to ensure that suspicions and allegations of abuse are taken seriously and reported immediately and appropriately.

-Tarun Kapur CBE, who is a member of the Board of Trustees, has been appointed by the Chairman of Manchester United Foundation to act on behalf of the board as the Safeguarding Lead.
-His role will be to support the Executive Management Team and the Safeguarding Team to deliver effective safeguarding provision across the Foundation but also to provide an important mechanism for critically evaluating the information presented to him, and, where necessary, challenging and checking it out.
+Collette Roche, as Chief Operating Officer, has been appointed to act on behalf of the board as the Senior Safeguarding Lead.
+The role is to support Manchester United and the Safeguarding Team to deliver effective safeguarding provision across Manchester United but also to provide an important mechanism for critically evaluating the information presented to them, and, where necessary, challenging and checking it out.

-Joanna Madyarchyk, as Head of Safeguarding for Manchester United, is responsible for the overall implementation of the safeguarding, case management and safer recruitment across both Manchester United and Manchester United Foundation.
-The Club Safeguarding Team and Foundation Designated Safeguarding Officers are responsible for the day-to-day implementation of safeguarding and safer recruitment within the Foundation.
+Joanna Madyarchyk as Head of Safeguarding is responsible for the overall implementation of the safeguarding, case management and safer recruitment across Manchester United.
+The Safeguarding Team and Designated Safeguarding Officers are responsible for the day to day implementation of safeguarding and safer recruitment.

-We are committed to reviewing and evaluating our policies, procedures and best practice guidelines on a regular basis including to ensure compliance with our legal and regulatory obligations, Affiliated Football Safeguarding Requirements, Section S of the Premier League's Handbook and the principles contained in the Government's 'Working Together to Safeguard Children 2018' guidance, for areas engaged with education we will adopt the guidance of Keeping Children Safe in Education 2018, and advocate the six guiding principles of safeguarding adults from the Care Act 2014 (sections 42 - 46) and the Care Act Guidance of 2016 of protection, prevention, partnership, proportionality, empowerment and accountability.
+Manchester United is committed to reviewing and evaluating our policies, procedures and best practice guidelines on a regular basis including to ensure compliance with our legal and regulatory obligations, Affiliated Football Safeguarding Requirements, Section S of the Premier League's Handbook and the principles contained in the Government's 'Working together to safeguard children 2018' guidance, for areas engaged with Education we will adopt the guidance of Keeping Children Safe in Education 2018, and advocate the 6 guiding principles of safeguarding adults from the Care Act 2014 (sections 42 - 46) and the Care Act Guidance of 2016 of protection, prevention, partnership, proportionality, empowerment and accountability.